HardwarePerformanceArchive/Archive/README.md

 This repository contains data that are recorded hardware performance.
 The raw data is saved in CSV fileformat and is located in the dataset directory.

-The release of the dataset Version 1.0.2 can be found and downloaded at [Kaggle](https://www.kaggle.com/datasets/kentvejrupmadsen/dataset-performance).
+The release of the dataset Version 1.0.3 can be found and downloaded at [Kaggle](https://www.kaggle.com/datasets/kentvejrupmadsen/dataset-performance).
 You're welcome to experiement with it in 'notebooks' and etc.

 ## Overview
 * Go to content description At [this location](docs/contents.md).
-* Current Version at: V1.0.2
+* Current Version at: V1.0.3
 * Size of dataset directory: 6.58 GB
+    * Dataset
         * Encoding of files in dataset directory: US-ASCII
         * First record at: 2018-09-17
         * Last record at: 2022-09-04
         * Dataset Record File format: CSV

-* Dataset exported to: None
+    * Formatted: None

 ### Total size of the dataset